-The primary sources of cash for EOG during the three-year period ended December 31, 2022, were funds generated from operations and proceeds from asset sales.
-The primary uses of cash were funds used in operations; exploration and development expenditures; dividend payments to stockholders; net repayment of debt; net cash paid for settlements of financial commodity derivative contracts; other property, plant and equipment expenditures; and net collateral posted for financial commodity derivative contracts.
+The primary sources of cash for EOG during the three-year period ended December 31, 2023, were funds generated from operations and, to a lesser extent, proceeds from asset sales.
+The primary uses of cash were funds used in operations; exploration and development expenditures; dividend payments to stockholders; net cash paid for settlements of financial commodity derivative contracts; repayment of debt; other property, plant and equipment expenditures; and purchases of treasury stock.